magento/devdocs/guides/v2.1/cloud/project/project-conf-files_services-elastic.md

 The last step is to configure Elasticsearch for your catalog search options through the Magento Admin.
 You will need the information from the variable `MAGENTO_CLOUD_RELATIONSHIPS`.
 See [Configure Magento to use Elasticsearch]({{ site.baseurl }}/guides/v2.1/config-guide/elasticsearch/configure-magento.html) to complete your Admin configurations.

 {: .bs-callout-warning}
-Staging and Production environments in the same cluster share a single Elasticsearch instance, so you must specify a unique Elasticsearch prefix for each of these environments.
+Staging and Production environments that are in the same cluster share a single Elasticsearch instance, so you must specify a unique Elasticsearch prefix for each of these environments.